-Since estimates of curvature at point $\vec{q}$ hold in a neighborhood containing the tangent, the discrete continuation for a curve is commonly obtained by approximating it locally by its osculating circle (do Carmo, 1976) and quantizing.
-This relationship, which is based on the constancy of curvature around $\vec{q}$ , is known as co-circularity (Parent and Zucker, 1989; Zucker et al., 1989; Sigman et al., 2001; Geisler et al., 2001), and in $\mathbb{R}^2 \times S^1$ it takes the form of a helix (Fig. 7a-b).
-Different estimates of curvature give rise to different helices whose points define both the spatial position and the local orientation of nearby RFs that are compatible with the estimate at $\vec{q}$ (Fig. 7c).
-Together, all these compatible cells induce a curvature-based field of long-range horizontal connections (Fig. 7a-c and Fig. 8a-d).
-While different curvatures induce different projection fields, the "sum" over curvatures gives an association field (Fig. 8e) reminiscent of recent psychophysical findings (Field et al., 1993).
+Since estimates of curvature at point \vec{q} hold in a neighborhood containing the tangent, the discrete continuation for a curve is commonly obtained by approximating it locally by its osculating circle (do Carmo, 1976) and quantizing.
+This relationship, which is based on the constancy of curvature around \vec{q} , is known as co-circularity (Parent & Zucker, 1989; Zucker, Dobbins, & Iverson, 1989; Sigman, Cecchi, Gilbert, & Magnasco, 2001; Geisler, Perry, Super, & Gallogly, 2001), and in $\mathbb{R}^2 \times S^1$ it takes the form of a helix (see Figures 7a and 7b).
+Different estimates of curvature give rise to different helices whose points define both the spatial position and the local orientation of nearby RFs that are compatible with the estimate at \vec{q} (see Figure 7c).
+Together, these compatible cells induce a curvature-based field of long-range horizontal connections (see Figures 7a through 7c and 8a through 8d).
+While different curvatures induce different projection fields, the "sum" over curvatures gives an association field (see Figure 8e) reminiscent of recent psychophysical findings (Field et al., 1993).
 Note, however, that as a psychophysical entity, the association field is not necessarily a one-to-one reflection of connectivity patterns in the visual cortex.
 In fact, representing a "cognitive union" across displays of different continuations, the association field is unlikely to characterize any single cell.

 Similar considerations can be applied toward the local approximation of texture flows, although now the construction of a rigorous local model is slightly more challenging.
-Unlike curves, this model must depend upon the estimate of two curvatures at the point $\vec{\mathbf{q}}$ , $K_T = \kappa_T(\vec{\mathbf{q}})$ and $K_N = \kappa_N(\vec{\mathbf{q}})$ , but more importantly, these estimates cannot be held constant in the neighborhood of $\vec{\mathbf{q}}$ , however small; they must covary for the pattern to be feasible (Ben-Shahar and Zucker, 2003b).
-Nevertheless, invariances between the curvatures do exist and formal considerations of good continuation have been shown to yield a unique approximation which, in $\mathbb{R}^2 \times S^1$ , takes the form of a right helicoid (Fig. 7c-d) and whose orientation function has the following expression depend intrinsically on curvature(s).
-Such connectivity structures can be used to compute coherent texture and shading flows in a "neural", distributed fashion (Ben-Shahar and Zucker, 2003b) and two examples are shown in Fig. 9.
+Unlike curves, this model must depend on the estimate of two curvatures at the point $\vec{\mathbf{q}}$, $K_T = \kappa_T(\vec{\mathbf{q}})$ and $K_N = \kappa_N(\vec{\mathbf{q}})$, but more important, these estimates cannot be held constant in the neighborhood of $\vec{\mathbf{q}}$, however small; they must covary for the pattern to be feasible (Ben-Shahar & Zucker, 2003b).
+Nevertheless, invariances between the curvatures do exist, and formal considerations of good continuation have been shown to yield a unique approximation that, in $\mathbb{R}^2 \times S^1$, takes the form of a right helicoid (see Figures 7c and 7d) and whose orientation function has